Envek/envek.name/en/index.md

 About me
 --------

 Hello!
 My name is Andrey.
-I'm a programmer and software developer located in Moscow, Russia.
+I'm a programmer and software developer located in Osaka, Japan.

 I am a web developer with a strong passion to build rock solid applications: secure, reliable, fast.